 Being involved and contributing to the larger world is an important aspect of Adolescent development.
 At Mountainside, we partner with local organizations and organize opportunities to engage in real and meaningful work.
 Community service through Adopt-A-Road clean-up, working at local food banks, raising a hog to support their efforts, and contributing to efforts of local historic and preservation organizations are woven into our academics and program.
 Recently, the Adolescents partnered with the Afro-American Historical Association of Fauquier County on the restoration and preservation of history of a local African American Morgantown School House Project.
 Their work is an example of our involvement and value of local service.

 The school year begins and ends with an Odyssey trip, which is a key component of the Montessori Adolescent program’s academic and social experience.
 The goal is to provide a rich educational experience for the students with a focus on learning and bonding.
 During the winter term, our 9th grade students plan their own international trip.
-Students are responsible for all aspects of raising money, planning, organizing, and navigating these trips.
-This is another example of the level at which students are involved in and responsible for their own education with the support and guidance of adults around them.
+Students are responsible for all aspects of planning, organizing, and navigating these trips and use the funds from money they have raised in their micro-economy to budget their trips.
+The trip component of the program is another example of the level at which students are involved in and responsible for their own education with support and guidance from the adults around them.
+The 9th grade international trips involve an element of community service and are designed to expose students to an understanding of how much of the world lives.
+In recent years, students have traveled to South Africa, Ecuador, Costa Rica, and Peru.